darkhelmet/dashvee/posts/how-do-i-load-balance.md

 First of all, what even is a [TCP packet](http://en.wikipedia.org/wiki/TCP_packet#TCP_segment_structure)?
 Well it's a header and some data.
 The header has **source and destination ports**, flags, sequence numbers etc. The data is your HTTP request/response.

 What about the IP part of TCP/IP?
 It's [another layer down](http://en.wikipedia.org/wiki/OSI_model).
 An [IP packet](http://en.wikipedia.org/wiki/IP_packet) wraps a TCP packet.
 It also has a header and some data.
-It's header has all sorts of fun things too, the important parts being the **source and destination IP addresses**.
+Its header has all sorts of fun things too, the important parts being the **source and destination IP addresses**.

 But things talk over ethernet, right?
 So what about the [ethernet frame](http://en.wikipedia.org/wiki/Ethernet_frame)?
 The ethernet frame holds the IP packet.
 It has things like the **source and destination MAC addresses**.